 Responses are tied to your documentation and retrieval context.

-When the answer is missing, risky, or account-specific, Resly asks a clarifying question or escalates.
+When the answer is missing, risky, or account-specific, Helm asks a clarifying question or escalates.
 It doesn't guess.

 Whoever picks up the handoff gets the customer's goal, the details collected, the transcript, and a recommended next move.

-Resly sends the case to your helpdesk, CRM, form stack, or email queue in the format the next system expects.
+Helm sends the case to your inbox, helpdesk, CRM, form stack, or email queue in the format the next system expects.

 Next step

-Bring us a process you'd want to rethink.
-We'll walk through what's possible, what isn't, and the smallest piece worth building first.
+Bring us a process you want to improve.
+We'll talk through what is practical and what to build first.